Solar panels in Spain: Grants

 IRPF deduction

-2. European subsidies – Next Generation
+2. European subsidies – Next Generation for residential and commercial

 Currently, Next Generation grants are not available.
 We are awaiting future updates and will provide more information as soon as it becomes available.